telerik/blazor-docs/components/breadcrumb/data-binding.md

 position: 5
 ---

-# Drawer Data Binding
+# Breadcrumb Data Binding

-This article explains the how to provide data to a Breadcrumb component so it renders items for you, the properties related to data binding and their results.
+This article explains how to provide data to a Breadcrumb component, so it renders items for you, the properties related to data binding and their results.

 @[template](/_contentTemplates/common/general-info.md#valuebind-vs-databind-link)